 Secondly, there’s no standard deployment approach, which causes developers to customize their own every time.
 Lastly, the company noted that for existing techniques, performance is an afterthought, which is not ideal for machine learning.

-According Abram, Oracle created Graphpipe to solve those three challenges.
-On the blog post revealing the details about the release of the open source tool, he said it offers a standard, high-performance protocol intended for conveying tensor data through the network coupled with simple servers and clients’ implementations, which make querying and deploying of machine learning models from whatever framework seamless.
+According to Abram, Oracle created Graphpipe to solve those three challenges.
+On the blog post revealing the details about the release of the open-source tool, he said it offers a standard, high-performance protocol intended for conveying tensor data through the network coupled with simple servers and clients’ implementations, which make querying and deploying of machine learning models from whatever framework seamless.

-The blog post revealed that Oracle decide to create this standard and open source it in an effort of trying to push the deployment of machine learning model forward.
+The blog post revealed that Oracle decides to create this standard and open-source it in an effort of trying to push the deployment of machine learning model forward.